Skip to main content

 Configure your app to use Bridge for account funding

-Then, turn on the bank transfer method on the Account Funding page in the Privy dashboard.
+If you don’t already have a Bridge account, request access at Bridge and get Bridge API keys.
+Then, turn on the bank transfer method on the Integrations page in the Privy dashboard.
 Enter your Bridge API keys when prompted, and save.
+Bridge Configuration

 Register a new user for onramp or offramp